 The Decade of the Living Interface

+We’re on the edge of a transformation.
 Wearables will evolve from gadgets to biological interfaces — systems that understand, not just record.

 Your body will soon stream real-time feedback: hydration, recovery, glucose, hormonal rhythm, even emotional load — all passively tracked, interpreted, and adapted to your unique baseline.